Viti Levu: Politics

 Eight of Fiji's fourteen Provinces are in Viti Levu.
 The Provinces of Ba, Nadroga-Navosa, and Ra comprise the Western Division, while Naitasiri, Namosi, Rewa, Serua, and Tailevu form the Central Division.
 The political dynamics of western Viti Levu are somewhat different from those of eastern Viti Levu, in part because western Vitu Levu has a high concentration of Indo-Fijians (many of whose ancestors came to the island from India as indentured workers between 1879 and 1916), whereas eastern Viti Levu has a high concentration of indigenous Fijians (except in its urban areas, which are more racially diverse).

 History

 Prehistory

 Viti Levu is believed to have been inhabited longer than the island of Vanua Levu, which lies to its north.
 According to oral tradition, the first Melanesian settlers landed at Vuda Point and established Viseisei as Fiji's first oldest settlement.
 There is archaeological evidence contradicting this account.

 Transportation

-Ferry service, provided by the Patterson Brothers Shipping Company LTD, connects Viti Levu to the rest of the islands.
+Ferry service, provided by the Patterson Brothers Shipping Company, connects Viti Levu to the rest of the islands.

-Nausori International Airport is in the island.
-It has service on 3 domestic commercial passenger airlines.
+Nadi International Airport, on the island's northwest side, is the principal airport in Fiji.
+Nausori International Airport, on the southeast side, serves the city of Suva.
+It has service from 3 domestic commercial passenger airlines.

-Other

-The Canadian entrepreneur Peter Munk named his house in Klosters after the island, because Viti Levu was where he and David Gilmour started the Southern Pacific Hotel chain in the 1960s.